-In this article, we break down the most common shipping surcharges and how to avoid them.
+This article breaks down the most common shipping surcharges and references how you can avoid them.

-If the destination address is deemed to be in a 'remote' area, the courier may charge an additional fee to cover the cost of deviating from their local delivery route to complete the transit process.
-As host couriers have different definitions of a 'remote' address, this can be difficult to anticipate.
+Suppose the destination address is in a 'remote' area.
+In that case, the courier may charge an additional fee to cover the cost of deviating from their local delivery route to complete the transit process.
+Couriers have different definitions of a 'remote' address, which can be challenging to anticipate.

-We have a separate article that goes in-depth on this topic, as well as how to mark an address as residential on Easyship: Residential Address Surcharges
+We have a separate article that goes in-depth on this topic and how to mark an address as residential on Easyship: Residential Address Surcharges.

 A Fuel Surcharge is a fee assessed by the courier to account for regional/seasonal changes in pricing.

-As fuel prices may vary week to week, some couriers will charge an additional amount to cover the cost of transit if the price of fuel soars mid-transit.
-In times of great fluctuation in fuel prices, such surcharges are more common.
-Unfortunately, these are not easy to anticipate from a shipper's perspective and are largely due to macroeconomic factors.
+As fuel prices may vary weekly, some couriers will charge an additional amount to cover the cost of transit if the fuel price soars mid-transit.
+In times of significant fuel price fluctuations, such surcharges are more common.
+Unfortunately, these are not easy to anticipate from a shipper's perspective and are mainly due to macroeconomic factors.

 When a shipment is in transit, if the shipper or receiver requests an address change, this will typically result in a surcharge for the manual intervention of the relabeling process.
-Additionally, if the courier is forced to change the address due to a typo, invalid location, or improper structure, an Address Change Surcharge may be incurred.
-Always be sure to check the address, and cross-reference it to popular mapping systems to ensure valid information is present on the label.
+Additionally, an Address Change Surcharge may be incurred if the courier is forced to change the address due to a typo, invalid location, or improper structure.
+Always check the address, and cross-reference it to popular mapping systems to ensure valid information is present on the label.

 Some couriers will bill an additional surcharge if you drop a parcel off (or get it picked up) over the weekend (Saturday or Sunday).
 An example of a courier that may bill this is UPS.